massdriver-cloud/docs/docs/bundles/09-walkthrough.md

       $ref: massdriver/aws-iam-role
 ```

-This `connections` block is technically a yaml-formated JSON Schema block.
-We are declaring that this SNS bundle has exactly one dependency, named `aws_authentication`, it is required, and its type is a massdriver/aws-iam-role.
+This `connections` block is technically a yaml-formatted JSON Schema block.
+We are declaring that this SNS bundle has exactly one dependency, named `aws_authentication`, it is required, and its type is a `massdriver/aws-iam-role`.

 :::note
-Massdriver has open sourced all of our artifact definitions so users can see the full structure. https://github.com/massdriver-cloud/artifact-definitions
+Massdriver has open sourced all of our [artifact definitions](/docs/concepts/02-artifact-definitions.md) so users can see the full structure: https://github.com/massdriver-cloud/artifact-definitions
 :::

 ### Specify Parameters